OrfeoDK/java-code-review/review/README.md

 * 'getCoupons' now uses streams for greater clarity.
 Also, it now handles the potential empty Optional values to avoid exceptions.

 ### CouponResource.java
+* Added/expanded a comment for each one of the methods implemented.
 * 'apply' now uses 'basket' instead of 'applicationRequestDTO.getBasket()' to check if the application was successful.
     * Also, improved and incorporated new informative messages about the process and errors occurred.
 * '/create' now returns an HTTP 201 Created response with the location of the newly created resource when the creation of the coupon goes as expected.